compneurobilbao/begibraintool/README.md

 ## 📥 Download and Installation

 > 🔹 **Requirements:** PsychoPy 2024+, Python 3.8+
 🔹 **Compatible devices:** GazePoint GP3 HD eye-tracking system and compatible biometric sensors.
+Other eye-trackers may be used.

 ### 1️⃣ Clone the repository